 Using and developing your intuition may take practice, especially

 And, if you're concerned that listening to your intuition may be

 a bit 'fluffy', be assured it is not the same as emotion.
 Emotional

 decisions are the ones which often cause the most difficulties;

 ignoring or not even hearing a 'don't do this' message and throwing

 yourself into a project because you have a strong emotional connection

 to someone or something associated with it.
+Both emotional feelings

-followed blindly; use it as a double or even triple checking mechanism.
+blindly; use it as a double or even triple checking mechanism.
 And,

 if a message is very 'loud' and/or keeps popping into your mind

-then it's probably something you need to take notice
+then it's probably something you need to take notice of.

 1. Quiet your rational mind; listen for the whispers of intuition